untitaker/blog/content/articles/flattr-xss.rst

     I'm now filtering the url before it's used which also allowed me to, as you suggested, return an error instead of just sanitizing.

-    Feel free to mail me directly at leif@flattr.com if you have further input or find other issues.
+    Feel free to mail me directly at [REDACTED] if you have further input or find other issues.

     Best regards, Leif